google/orbit/DEVELOPMENT.md

 ### How do I integrate with CLion?

-In CLion, the IDE itself manages your build configurations, which is incompatible with our `build.{sh,bat}` script.
+In CLion, the IDE itself manages your build configurations, which is incompatible with our `build.{sh,ps1}` script.
 That means, you have to manually install conan dependencies into CLion's build directories and you have to manually verify that the directory's build configuration matches the used conan profile in terms of compiler, standard library, build type, target platform, etc.